symfony/symfony-docs/cookbook/configuration/environments.rst

 Of course, in reality, each environment differs only somewhat from others.
 Generally, all environments will share a large base of common configuration.
-Opening the "dev" configuration file, you can see how this is accomplished easily and transparently:
+Opening the ``config_dev.yml`` configuration file, you can see how this is accomplished easily and transparently:

 .. configuration-block::